Accreditation and Certification

 Setting the standard

-Interoperability and Testing (IOT) enables a company to verify the maturity of their implementation prior to commercial launch or operator’s acceptance testing.
+Interoperability and Testing (IoT) enables a company to verify the maturity of its implementation prior to commercial launch or operator’s acceptance testing.
 The formal statement of GSMA Accreditation or GCF Certification indicates that a device, stand-alone app or operator service offering is compliant with the RCS specification and interoperable with other devices, apps or operator services also awarded Accreditation or Certification.

 The GSMA defines five streams in the accreditation process: